 Amazon Affiliate Disclosure: I receive a percentage of revenue if you buy from Amazon on my blog (at no cost to you).

 Buster’s Ears Trip Him Up: When You Fail is the third book in the Good News For Little Hearts series.
+The story creator is Jocelyn Flenders who has a background in intercultural studies and counseling.
 Ed Welch, the editor, is a biblical counselor and faculty member at CCEF.
-He has written numerous excellent books on addictions, fear shame, and more.
+He has written many excellent books on addictions, fear shame, and more.
 Joe Hox has illustrated the other two books in this series.
 You can view his style at his website.

 The story here centers around a bunny, Buster, who comes from a family of four.
 Buster knows he can run quickly, faster than any other kid.
 He’s excited to go to camp because he knows he will win the big race.
 He and his older sister Ivy race to Camp Greenwood and meet Miss Parker and the rest of the kids.
 Buster knows he is the fastest, he knows he will win the race, and he doesn’t mind letting everyone know.
 But then his ears get in the way, he trips, tumbles and falls.